-When the PACSystems Ethernet interface receives the default IP address (0.0.0.0), either from Hardware Configuration or from internal backup configuration, it attempts to obtain a temporary IP address from a BOOTP server on the Ethernet network, since the Ethernet interface acts as a BOOTP client.
+When the PACSystems Ethernet interface receives the default IP address (0.0.0.0) either from Hardware Configuration or from internal backup configuration, it attempts to obtain a temporary IP address from a BOOTP server on the Ethernet network since the Ethernet interface acts as a BOOTP client.
 The Ethernet interface issues a BOOT Request to the network.
 If a BOOTP server on the network recognizes the Ethernet interface, that server will return a BOOT Reply containing an IP address (and optionally a subnet mask and gateway IP address) to the requesting Ethernet interface.

 Typically, the BOOTP server must be manually configured with the MAC address and IP address (and possibly other information such as subnet mask and gateway) for each supported client device.
 Each supported client must be identified by its globally unique MAC address.
-The Ethernet interface's MAC address is specified on its MAC Address Label as described in 0, Installation.
+The Ethernet interface's MAC address is specified on its MAC Address Label as described in Section 2, Installation and Start-up: RX3i/RSTi-EP Embedded Interface.